zenml-io/zenml-projects/customer-satisfaction/README.md

 ## :question: FAQ

-1. When running the continuous deployment pipeline, I get an error
-   stating: `No Step found for the name mlflow_deployer`.

-   Solution: It happens because your artifact store is overridden after running the continuous deployment pipeline.
-So, you need to delete the artifact store and rerun the pipeline.
-You can get the location of the artifact store by running the following command:

-    ```bash
-    zenml artifact-store describe
-    ```

-   and then you can delete the artifact store with the following command:

-   **Note**: This is a dangerous / destructive command!
-Please enter your path carefully, otherwise it may delete other folders from your computer.

-    ```bash
-    rm -rf PATH
-    ```

-2. When running the continuous deployment pipeline, I get the following
+1. When running the continuous deployment pipeline, I get the following
    error: `No Environment component with name mlflow is currently registered.`

    Solution: You forgot to install the MLflow integration in your ZenML